-When the women and children were out of sight, the police officers forced the four men to kneel down and hand over their phones and power banks to the authorities.
+The respondent recalled that when the women and children were out of sight, the police officers forced the four men to kneel down and hand over their phones and power banks to the authorities.
 While they were sitting, they were kicked with feet against the chest, before they were told to get up again.
 The group was strip-searched.
-Which the respondent describes:
+The respondent described:

 “ We had to take off t-shirt, jeans, shoes and they check everything, we have to take off the underwear also and then we were there with nothing, no clothes.”

 Completely undressed the men were forced to lie down on the ground and were struck with a wooden stick.
 “They beat us all over the body, for a long time, feel like really 25 min!”

 Afterwards, the group was handed back their shoes, pants and T-shirts.
 They dressed and were allowed to get up, but were struck again with the sticks, the respondent recalled.

 “And then they say we have to make line, they beat us again and then tell us to go fast fast fast!”

 The respondent said that they were then allowed to go back to their families, which had been surveilled by another part of the police unit.

 The respondent suffered severe injuries on different parts of his body.
 He was left with one major bruise on his back due to a particular way in which the police had struck him: